AdamGallagher27/AdamGallagher27/README.md

-# 👋 Hello, I'm Adam Gallagher
+# 👋 Hello

 Welcome to my GitHub profile!
-I'm a passionate software enthusiast currently studying Creative Computing at IADT.
+I'm a passionate software enthusiast currently studying Creative Computing.
 I'm fascinated by the intersection of technology and creativity, and I love to explore innovative ways to bring ideas to life through code.

 ## 🌱 What I'm Learning